Electrium-Mobility/elmo-discord-bot/README.md

 node .
 ```

-When developing, it is recommended to use `nodemon`
+When developing, it is recommended to use `nodemon`:

 ```
 nodemon .